DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "It doesn't matter whether it is man, woman or plush, I just wanted to cling to someone!" - Said Saki with crying voice.

 "I just cannot believe it is only four people.
-Both me and Ashlan are going to support Kay and Rinne, and that's all!
+Both me and Ashlan are going to support Kai and Rinne, and that's all!
 If on our way we're going to be discovered by demons...
 Ah, mom, pope, forgive me.
 I'm not going to live through this winter!"